cweltonsmith/big-data-youtube-trends/README.md

   ![hart_bar_graph](hart-channel-to-views/hart_bar_graph.jpg)

     Chase Smith:
     I made a pie chart for the top 10 disliked trending youtube channels.
+It was interesting to see that there were quite a few trending videos that had no dislkes whatsoever.

   ![smith_pie_chart](smith-channel-to-dislikes/smith-chart.jpg)

     Kaleb Odle:
-    I column chart comparing the top 10 most commented (max comments) channels.
+    I made a column chart comparing the top 10 most commented (max comments) channels.

-  ![Top10](odle-channel-to-max-comments/Top10.PNG)

 I found this really interesting because of the VERY large gap between the most commented and the second one. ibighit is a Youtube channel ran by Big Hit, a South Korean Entertainment company.
 This particular highly-commented video was a BTS music video.
 I would say that this shows these fans are way more engaged with this music group, but this is very significant.

+  ![Top10](odle-channel-to-max-comments/Top10.PNG)

     Jacob Taylor:
     I will make a bar chart that shows the that shows the difference in the amount of likes of the top 10 videos